DaneTheory/scorpio/README.md

     3. Locations mentioned
     4. Dates mentioned
     5. Summary of intent and content
-3. Organizes data into helpful reminders
+3. Organizes data into a helpful format